swartn/sam-vs-jet-paper/data_retrieval/README.md

 Introduction
 -------------

 This series of programs retrieves the data required for the analysis.
+The full list of required input data is [here](data/input_data_list.csv).

 `run_retrieval.py` can be used to try and run all the sub-modules.
 The individual download scripts described below can also be run to get just a